This page follows on from an earlier page on using VSEPR to work out the

 covalent bond formed.
 Simply add the number of bonded atoms to the

-number of valency electrons in the central atom; this will give you the number of electrons in
+number of valence electrons in the central atom; this will give you the number of electrons in

-- Simply divide your total number of electrons by 2 since each covalent bond contains 2 electrons.
-This will give you the
+Simply divide your total number of electrons by 2 and this will give you the

-- If the ion has a positive charge subtract the size of the charge from the number of
+If the molecular ion has a positive charge, that is it is a cation, then subtract the size of the charge from the number of

-ion has a negative charge add the size of this charge to the number of valency electrons.
+ion has a negative charge, that is it is an anion, add the size of this charge to the number of valence electrons.

 lone pairs or non-bonding pairs of electrons these are NOT used in determining the overall